-Approval of the proposed Laboratory and Miscellaneous Fees, Admission Prices for Athletics Events, and Children's Center Fees for 2004-2005 in Exhibit II-C is recommended.
+On a motion by Mr. Hoehn, seconded by Mr. Tucker, the proposed Laboratory and Miscellaneous Fees, Admission Prices for Athletics Events, and Children's Center Fees for 2004-2005 in Exhibit II-C were approved.

 E. APPROVAL OF AUTHORIZING RESOLUTION FOR FINANCING OF THE NEW DAVID L. RICE LIBRARY BUILDING PROJECT